The Ohio Chamber of Commerce is partnering with three universities in the state to conduct an economic impact study on shale development.

 The department’s most recent data shows that producers currently have horizontal drilling permits in 11 eastern Ohio counties.
 According to the breakdown, permits targeting the Marcellus have been issued in Belmont County, while permits targeting the Utica have been granted in Guernsey, Tuscarawas, Stark, Portage, Mahoning and Columbiana counties.
 Permits for both the Marcellus and Utica shales have been granted in Carroll, Harrison, Jefferson and Monroe counties.

 ODNR reports reveal that Chesapeake Exploration LLC, a subsidiary of Chesapeake Energy Corp., is by far the most prolific operator in the Utica, but other operators — some of whom are also permitted to drill vertical wells — include Anadarko E&P Co.
 LP, EnerVest Operating, Ohio Buckeye Energy, CNX Gas Co., Marquette Exploration LLC, and HG Energy.

 Meanwhile Chesapeake, Marquette, Protege Energy II LLC, Phillips Exploration Inc. and Triad Hunter LLC have all entered the Marcellus to drill both horizontal and vertical wells.

-Last week Hess Corp. acquired a stake in almost 185,000 net acres in the Ohio portion of the Utica Shale after purchasing Marquette for $750 million and agreeing to partner with CONSOL Energy Inc. on half of its nearly 200,000 acres for $593 million (see Shale Daily, Sept.
-9; Sept.
-8).
+Hess Corp. recently acquired a stake in almost 185,000 net acres in the Ohio portion of the Utica Shale after purchasing Marquette for $750 million and agreeing to partner with CONSOL Energy Inc. on half of its nearly 200,000 acres for $593 million (see NGI, Sept.
+12).